COVID‑19 and the economy

 - Liquidity for individual financial institutions improves market functioning.

 - Well-functioning markets positively affect the ability of financial institutions to operate.

 - Monetary policy easing (a lower interest rate) is more effective when markets are functioning, and banks have the liquidity they need to lend to business and households.

-The Bank is also coordinating its actions with international policy-makers, such as G7 central banks, and economic and financial partners in Canada.
+The Bank is coordinating with international policy-makers, such as G7 central banks, and economic and financial partners in Canada.

-For example, during the global financial crisis of 2007–08, the Bank established US-dollar swap lines with other central banks to ensure Canada’s financial institutions have access to US dollars.
-Most Canadian banks have US branches or subsidiaries and thus have access to US-dollar funding through the Federal Reserve’s discount window, so these swap lines weren’t used at the time.
-Nevertheless, should a Canadian bank need to borrow in US dollars, the swap lines give the Bank of Canada the ability to meet that need.
+The Bank established foreign exchange swap lines with other central banks to ensure Canada’s financial institutions have access to foreign currency liquidity.
+Should a Canadian bank need to borrow in any of the major foreign currencies, the swap lines give the Bank of Canada the ability to meet that need.
 This facility provides the Bank with additional flexibility to address rapidly evolving developments in financial markets.